rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

 One shock event was recorded to set reference limits for validating the accelerated test profiles later.
 This event, shown in @blendingofgranapadano1 and @blendingofgranapadano2 represents a severe operating condition that creates transient impact loads,

-- Cheese block blending: Two 200‑gram Grana Padano blocks processed for 30 seconds in "Blend" mode at Speed 8, from the "Rosmarin‑Parmesan Waffeln" recipe.
+- Cheese block blending: Two 200 grams Grana Padano blocks processed for 30 seconds in "Blend" mode at Speed 8, from the "Rosmarin‑Parmesan Waffeln" recipe.
 This generates high‑frequency vibrations from blade strikes on hard cheese.

 These recordings define the life cycle of the device by capturing the full range of operational vibration environments.
 They form the basis for calculating fatigue damage and deriving accelerated test profiles.
 The shock event is used to ensure that accelerated test conditions stay within realistic limits.